 Most of the time, you don’t want to do this – and definitely do not log the connection string anywhere as is.
 If you plan to push it to Application Insights or something, remove the password from the string before doing that.
 Below I’ll show one example on how to do that!

 - (Optional) Sanitize your connection string to remove the password 😅

-In case you’re displaying or logging this information somewhere, you need to (at the very least) remove the password.
-Below, I’m displaying one possible way to do that:
+In case you’re displaying or logging this information somewhere, you need to (at the very least) remove or replace the password.

 Regex r = new Regex("Password='.+'");